ItWillBeBetter/aws-nitro-enclaves-workshop/workshop/content/my-first-enclave/secure-local-channel/_index.en.md

 {{% notice info %}}
 **What is vsock, and how do I use it to communicate with an enclave?** - Vsock is a type of socket interface that is defined by a context ID (CID) and port number.
 The context ID is parallel to an IP address in a TCP/IP connection.
 Vsock utilizes standard, well-defined POSIX Sockets APIs (e.g., connect, listen, accept) to communicate with an enclave.
-Applications can use these APIs to communicate natively over vsock, or they can send HTTP requests over vsock through a proxy.
+Applications can use these APIs to communicate natively over vsock, or send HTTP requests over vsock through a proxy.
 **Vsock socket** - Vsock is a local communication channel between a parent instance and an enclave.
 It is the only channel of communication that an enclave can use to interact with external services.
 An enclave's vsock address is defined by a context identifier (CID) that you can set when launching an enclave.
 The CID used by the parent instance is always 3.
 **Vsock-Proxy** - Nitro enclave uses the vsock proxy to call the external endpoint through the parent instance's networking.
 In this workshop, you will use a vsock-proxy implementation that comes with the Nitro CLI.
 The example in this module will focus on reaching out to a custom endpoint, while later modules will use it to perform AWS KMS operations (`kms-decrypt`, `kms-generate-data-key`, and `kms-generate-random`) using the Nitro Enclaves SDK.
 Sessions with KMS are established logically between AWS KMS and the enclave itself, and all session traffic is protected from the parent instance.
 {{% /notice %}}